AtakannD/GraphDB/README.md

 then I started to create my graph database via neo4j.
 I have defined constraints to prevent duplicated data.
 In order to ensure the singularity of the relationships I have created, I have defined them as unique.
 Finally, I wrote a few queries to test the functionality of the database I created.
+I used Cypher to create it, but neo4j does not memorize code unlike nodes.
+That's why I keep my codes in txt file.